jacobcassidy/wordpress-config-files/README.md

 -   `git init`

 > [!IMPORTANT]
+> This script does not install any packages, only the configuration files the packages use.
+You will need to have the packages, e.g., Node, NPM, NPX, Git, Markdownlint, Prettier, Composer, ESLint, PHPCS, PHPStan, and Stylelint, installed before these configuration files can be used.

+> [!NOTE]
 > This script uses the node module `@wordpress/scripts`, which doesn't currently support modern configuration file types such as `eslint.config.mjs`.
-The patches included in this script, which automatically install when the script is run, temporary fixes the issue so modern file formats can be used until `@wordpress/scripts` is updated to do so itself.
+The patches included in this script, which automatically install from [wp-scripts-patches](https://github.com/jacobcassidy/wp-scripts-patches) when the script is run, temporary fixes the issue so modern file formats can be used until `@wordpress/scripts` is updated to do so itself.

+## Found an Issue?

+If you come across any issues, please report them [here](https://github.com/jacobcassidy/wp-dev-config-files/issues).

 <!-- ## Setup Steps